How Traces creates sealed, verifiable process proof

 Once sealed, you can export the trace as a self-contained proof bundle.
 Two formats are available: JSON for machines and systems, PDF for auditors, regulators, and legal review.

 Machine-readable proof artifact.
-Contains trace metadata, all events with their hashes and signatures, composite hash, seal signature, and public keys.
+Contains trace metadata, all items (events, documents, attestations) with their hashes and signatures, composite hash, seal signature, and public keys.
 Ideal for programmatic verification and system integration.

 Human-readable proof document.
-Includes a formatted summary, event timeline, all cryptographic values in readable form, and step-by-step verification instructions.
+Includes a formatted summary, item timeline (events, documents, attestations in chronological order), all cryptographic values in readable form, and step-by-step verification instructions.
 Perfect for regulatory submission.

 The proof bundle is self-contained.
 Anyone can verify it without an Invoance account.